Catherine Rabett

-Catherine Rabett (born 20 July 1960), sometimes known as Katie Rabett, is a British actress.
+Catherine Rabett, sometimes credited as Katie Rabett, is a British actress.

 She played Cecily "Cissy" Meldrum in the BBC sitcom You Rang, M'Lord?
 (1988–1993).
-She was a member of Hot Gossip, Arlene Phillips's groundbreaking dance group, and performed on The Kenny Everett Video Show.
+She was a member of the Second Generation dance group, and later Hot Gossip, Arlene Phillips's dance group, which regularly performed on The Kenny Everett Video Show.
+In the mid-1980s she had a brief romance with Prince Andrew (now know as Andrew Mountbatten-Windsor.

 Rabett was married to comic performer and scriptwriter Kit Hesketh-Harvey from 1986 until their divorce in 2021; they had two children.